CobayaSampler/cobaya/docs/installation.rst

 .. note::

-   Notice that you don't need to modify **cobaya**'s source to use your own priors, likelihoods, etc. Take a look at the documentation of the modules that you would like to modify to check if can do that in an easier way.
+   Notice that you don't need to modify **cobaya**'s source to use your own priors, likelihoods, etc. Take a look at the documentation of the components that you would like to modify to check if can do that in an easier way.

 .. _install_devel: